MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 #### Chat length: minimum requirements

-Discussion types in game chat influence a wide range of reply types by a single user (from greetings/confirmation to instructional/descriptive).
+Discussion types in game chat influence a wide range of reply types by a single user (from short greetings and confirmations to longer instructional and descriptive replies).
 Once you've determined a primary discussion type for each screen, you can begin to make some broad assumptions about the type and length of replies.

 Researching game chat activity for your game will deliver the most accurate results.
 It requires identifying common patterns in multiple user conversations.
-One solution is to conduct a user-research test, using the STT functionality inside your game to capture the UR data of participants.
-Another suggestion is to watch Twitch streams of similar genres and track conversation patterns.
+One solution is to conduct a user-research test, using the speech-to-text functionality inside your game to capture the user-research data of participants.
+Another suggestion is to watch game streams of similar genres and track conversation patterns.

 That data can then be applied to this simple strategy for determining conversation length:

-1. Reply frequency
-   Determine how many replies were exchanged before a lull, and then average those replies to arrive at a final number. *Example: Two players chatting averaged five replies before a lull occurred.*
+* **Reply frequency** - Determine how many replies were exchanged before a lull, and then average those replies to arrive at a final number. *Example: Two players chatting averaged five replies before a lull occurred.*

-2. Reply length
-   Determine the average word and character count of a single reply. *Example: A single reply averaged 10 words and 35 characters (with spaces) per reply.*
+* **Reply length** - Determine the average word and character count of a single reply. *Example: A single reply averaged 10 words and 35 characters (with spaces) per reply.*

-3. Formatting
-   The STT APIs will support **reply origin** (gamertag) and **message type** (voice, text).
-Combine spoken characters and unspoken characters to arrive at your total character count.
+* **Formatting** - Each chat-related state change includes useful information to help visualize it.
+The lengths of each field need to be taken into account when determining formatting.
+In the following example, the **message type**, i.e. whether the message is a result of speech-to-text or text message, can be inferred from the state change type.
+A `PartyVoiceChatTranscriptionReceivedStateChange` will always indicate text that is a result of voice input, and a [`PartyChatTextReceivedStateChange`](reference/structs/partychattextreceivedstatechange.md) will always indicate text that is a result of text input.
+The **reply origin**, i.e. who sent the communication, and the **reply** itself can be determined by the fields within each state change.

 ![Example - Numerical Value = Character Count](media/numerical-value-equals-character-count.png)

 #### Font size and type

-Choosing a legible font is important for players who are reading any on-screen text UI, and some of whom might have low vision.
+Choosing a legible font is important for players who are reading any on-screen text UI, some of whom might have low vision.

 > [!NOTE]
 > Verdana is the most legible font that Microsoft ships.
-Even better than Verdana by itself, is to present the font with high contrast (full black on full white or vice-versa) and at large sizes.
+Even better than Verdana by itself is to present the font with high contrast (full black on full white or vice-versa) and at large sizes.
 Size, contrast, and letterform are the three biggest factors in legibility (in that priority order).

 *Example: Different typefaces of the same size can vary in readability.*